chatox/networks-science-course/practicum/ps06_network_models.md

     # YOUR CODE HERE: SUM OF DEGREE

     if sum_degree == 0:
-        return ValueError('Graph as no edges')
+        raise ValueError('Graph as no edges')

     # Compute probabilities
     probabilities = []